Need help?

 Our procedure may be conditioned by the brand of the product, but as a general rule we apply the following:

-• If you have requested a prior quote, you will be informed, but if you have not requested it, the repair may be very expensive in relation to the equipment.
-You will be informed in advance and will be considered within the budget rate.
+If you have requested a quote, you will be informed in advance, but if you have not requested a quotation, the repair may be very expensive in relation to the equipment.
+You will be informed in advance and will be considered within the quotation rate.

-• Our budget rate is (€75 + VAT).
-It includes one hour of work and administrative fees and if you do not wish to repair the equipment, these will be the fees you must pay.
+Our quotation rate is (€75 + VAT).
+It includes one hour of work and administrative fees, and if you do not wish to repair the equipment, these will be the fees you must pay.

 ELECTRONICS